 - heat press a glitter HTV design onto a kids t-shirt

-For this project I’m using Siser glitter HTV, the Cricut Maker, and the PowerPress heat press (links to product reviews).
+For this project we’re using Siser glitter HTV, the Cricut Maker, and the PowerPress heat press.

 I’m using this SVG from Creative Fabrica for my t-shirt.